-The Best Types of Cider to Use for Mulling
+Best Cider to use for Mulled Cider

-- Is cloudy and has a good body.
+One that is cloudy and has a good body.

 The cloudy appearance means there is still some fibre and antioxidants in the cider, instead of just being plain apple juice.
 Cider that has a good body will have plenty of taste, but it will thin out nicely once you heat it.

-- Has a rich, sweet flavour.
+One that has a rich, sweet flavour.

 A strong apple flavour is a must, and the sweeter the apple, the better!
 With more sugar, the cider will be better-balanced and richer once you add the spices.
 Organic ciders are not made with apple concentrate or additives and therefore the flavours are intense and balanced.
 If a sweeter flavour is desired, you can always add a little sugar or even honey.

-- Has a hint of acidity.
+One with a hint of acidity.